t1u1/ai-prd-workflow/prd-to-rfcs-prompt.md

    - Replace [Title] with the RFC's title
    - Replace [brief description] with a concise summary of the RFC's purpose
    - Keep all other template content unchanged
+   - Do not duplicate implementation details in the prompt that are already included in the RFC document

 6. RFCS.MD CREATION:
    - Create a master RFCS.md file that lists all RFCs with their IDs, titles, and brief descriptions